Jer159y/Jer159y.github.io/_pages/about.md

 ---

-The mathematical sciences graduate student in combined MS/PhD.
 I am interested in control and signal processing with nonlinear dynamics, and the intersection of neuroscience and AI.

+hard to live diligently
+my goal is to become upstart..

+The graduate student in combined MS/PhD.
+Department of Mathematical Sciences, Ulsan Institute of Science and Technology (UNIST).